JetBrains/ring-ui/docs/breaking-changes.md

 ### 30-10-2015: Migration to ES6, React 0.14 and Babel (RG-361, RG-420)

 jQuery, when.js, and mout are not used anymore.
-See the detailed [migration guide](http://ring-ui.github.io/migration-to-2.3.0.html).

 ### 30-10-2015: Components should be addressed by full path